Canada Travel And Tourism Market Size and Share

 By Booking Channel: Digital infrastructure investment

-Online travel agencies accounted for 47.52% of 2024 bookings, yet direct supplier mobile apps are forecast to climb at an 11.86% CAGR, narrowing the gap within the Canada travel and tourism market.
+Online travel agencies accounted for 42.20% of 2024 bookings, and also expected to grow with a fastest rate with 5.01% CAGR during the forthcoming period, narrowing the gap within the Canada travel and tourism market.
 Carriers and hotel chains roll out loyalty-linked apps that shortcut commission fees and boost ancillary sales.

 A USD 500 million federal digital adoption program offsets development costs for small operators, fostering platform parity between multinationals and independent lodges.
 Quick mobile check-in, voice-enabled itinerary changes, and AI-driven upselling deepen consumer stickiness and raise transaction values across the Canada travel and tourism market.